materight/competitive-programming-solutions/README.md

 # Coding contests
-My solutions for different coding contests
+My solutions for some of the coding contests I attended.